GraceInAuburn/ninja-announcements/readme.txt

 This plugin lets you create announcements (text and/or media) that are displayed in various places of your WordPress installation.

 == Description ==
 *Notice* - Version 2.0 represents a huge leap forward for Ninja Announcements.
 If you have not already, please update to this version.
-If you have used
-Ninja Announcements in the past, we recommend that you deactivate the plugin, delete its folder and then upload and activate this new version.
+If you are upgrading from an earlier version of Ninja Announcements, we recommend that you deactivate the previous version and delete it before installing this version.

-As of version 2.0, Ninja Announcements also fully supports localization.
-If you are able to translate the plugin into a non-English language, please visit wpninjas.net and drop us a line letting us know.
-We want to make the plugin available to as many languages as possible!
+As of Version 2.0, Ninja Announcements fully supports localization.
+If you are interesting in translating Ninja Announcements into a non-English language, please visit wpninjas.net and let us know so that we can include it in future versions.

 The Ninja Announcements plugin displays small portions of text and/or images/video on pages and posts.
 Generally, these are used to let your visitors know about something special.
 They can be scheduled so that they are only displayed